idaholab/moose/modules/optimization/doc/content/index.md

 !col! small=12 medium=4 large=4 icon=assessment
 ### [Example](examples/index.md) class=center style=font-weight:200;

-There are a number of example problems to demonstrate usage of Isopod.
+There are a number of inverse optimization example problems to demonstrate usage of Isopod.
 Details of those models are provided here.
 !col-end!
 !row-end!